AppScale

-AppScale is a software company offering cloud infrastructure software and services to enterprises, government agencies, contractors, and third-party service providers.
+AppScale is a software company that offers cloud infrastructure software and services to enterprises, government agencies, contractors, and third-party service providers.
 The company commercially supports one software product, AppScale ATS, a managed hybrid cloud infrastructure software platform that emulates the core AWS APIs.
-In 2019, the company ended commercial support for its open-source serverless computing platform AppScale GTS, however, its source code remains freely available to the open-source community.
+In 2019, the company ended commercial support for its open-source serverless computing platform AppScale GTS, but AppScale GTS source code remains freely available to the open-source community.

 History

 AppScale began as a research project at the University of California, Santa Barbara Computer Science Department under the supervision of Professor Chandra Krintz.
 The project was originally funded by the NSF, with additional funding from Google, IBM and NIH.
 In 2012, co-founders Dr. Chandra Krintz, Chief Scientist, Dr. Navraj Chohan, Development Lead, and Woody Rollins, CEO founded AppScale Systems to commercialize the private PaaS AppScale technology.
 Rollins, a pioneer in private cloud infrastructure, was a co-founder and former CEO of Eucalyptus Systems.
 In 2014, Graziano Obertelli joined AppScale as VP of Operations from Eucalyptus Systems, where he was a co-founder.
 In 2017, Dimitrii Calzago joined AppScale as CTO from Hewlett Packard Enterprise, where he was Director of Cloud R&D.

 In April 2014, AppScale Systems was named a 2014 Cool Vendor in PaaS by Gartner, Inc. In September 2014, AppScale Systems won a Bossie Award from InfoWorld for best open source data center and cloud software.
 AppScale partnered with Optimal Dynamics on April 11, 2016.
 AppScale was part of the AliLaunch Program, August 9, 2016.
-Chandra Kritz, Chief Science Officer of AppScale, was featured on Dev Radio in the episode titled "How to Rescue your apps with the help of AppScale" on December 16, 2016.
+Chandra Krintz, Chief Science Officer of AppScale, was featured on Dev Radio in the episode titled "How to Rescue your apps with the help of AppScale" on December 16, 2016.